 If your fall accident results in severe injuries, you may be entitled to more financial compensation than if you do not suffer serious injuries.
 The amount of compensation is different for every accident.
-Our slip and fall lawyers can provide you with an estimate of the compensation you deserve after a financial analysis and investigation to answer these questions as well as others:
+Our slip and fall lawyers can provide you with an estimate of the compensation you deserve after a financial analysis and investigation.

 - What or who caused the accident?

 - How did the accident happened?